BSUSoftware/BsuTest/Instructions.md

 If you need more time let us know!

 # What is your expectation?
-Within the last year our development team has started working its way into microservices and clean architecture. <br/>
+In the last few years our development team has started working its way into microservices and clean architecture. <br/>
 The application you'll find in this repository will give you a hint on the way we are aiming to structure our code from now on.<br/>
 While we get that this code may be quite challenging to understand, depending on the level you are applying for, we believe a developer is before anything else a problem solver eager to learn new and exciting technologies and ways of working. <br/>
 That said, what we would like to see is a general understanding of what the code is doing and possibly your solution to some if not all the challenges. <br/>